-Caregivers can bathe a newborn a few times a week.
-However, too much bathing can dry out a baby’s skin.
+Caregivers can bathe newborns a few times a week.
+Bathing too often can dry out a baby’s skin, and babies do not need bathing every day.
 For the first weeks, caregivers can sponge bath a baby before trying traditional bathing.

 Bathing a newborn can feel intimidating, and many caregivers wonder how often they should do it.